Coppola Foods: Awards

 Fabulous organic cocoa and hazelnut chickpea spread was awarded Innovative Better-For-You Product of the Year at Food Matters Live 2019.

-Coppola Foods was one of Europe fastest growing Italian food companies according to 2018 and 2019 Financial Times' FT 1000: Europe's Fastest Growing Companies list.
+Coppola Foods was one of Europe's fastest growing Italian food companies according to 2018 and 2019 Financial Times' FT 1000: Europe's Fastest Growing Companies list.

 Coppola Foods is registered in the Registry of Historic Italian Companies.
-This registry is kept by Unioncamere, the association of Italian Chambers of Commerce, and contains all companies that have been in business for more than 100 years.
+This registry is kept by Unioncamere, the Association of Italian Chambers of Commerce, and contains all companies that have been in business for more than 100 years.